Cynewulf: Identity

 Cynewulf was without question a literate and educated man, since there is no other way we can "account for the ripeness which he displays in his poetry".
 Given the subject matter of his poetry he was likely a man in holy orders, and the deep Christian knowledge conveyed through his verse implies that he was well learned in ecclesiastical and hagiographical literature, as well as the dogma and doctrine of the Catholic Church.
-His apparent reliance on Latin sources for inspiration also means he knew the Latin language, and this of course would correlate with him being a man of the Church.
+His apparent reliance on Latin sources for inspiration means he knew the Latin language, and this of course would correlate with him being a man of the Church.

 Cynewulf of Lindisfarne (d. c.
 780) is a plausible candidate for Cynewulf the poet, based on the argument that the poet's elaborate religious pieces must lend themselves to "the scholarship and faith of the professional ecclesiastic speaking with authority", but this conclusion is not universally accepted.
 Alternative suggestions for the poet's identity include Cynwulf, a Dunwich priest (fl.
 803), and Cenwulf, Abbot of Peterborough (d.
 1006).